saby/router/README.md

 #### Query Param Mask

-Query param mask looks like `paramName=:paramValue` and can contain exactly one placeholder.
-It matches and extracts the placeholder value from any URL that contains the specified query param, for example `/mypurchases?filtered=true&paramName=age&greaterthan=2` would match the mask, and the extracted value would be `age`.
+Query param mask looks like `paramName=:paramValue` and has to contain exactly one placeholder.
+It matches and extracts the placeholder value from any URL that contains the specified query param, for example the URL `/mypurchases?filtered=true&paramName=age&greaterthan=2` would match the mask, and the extracted value would be `age`.

 Placeholder value for query param mask ends when the URL ends, or when `#` or `&` character is encountered.